valitor/ios/README.md

 When you try to start the barcode scanner, three things can happen:
 - Success
 - Fail due to synchronization problems
-- Denided due to POS device not being able to start scan, for example if it doesn't have enough power.
+- Denided due to POS device not being able to start scan, for example if it doesn't have enough power or an electric cord is plugged in which can lead to scan start failure.

-A known issue is that the first time you try to start the scanner it will not succeed due to FAIL, but sending another startScan message should start the scanner.
+Sometimes the ScanOn functionality fails in the first try, but usually works during in the second try.

 The barcode reader can be configured for all kinds of symbols, see methods